pablicio/mirabel-rabbitmq/README.md

 ###### If you pass the options array empty, we assume the .env settings, if you don't want to use retry, just remove the retry_options array.

+## Attention!
+This library is still under development, I will come back to it very soon to evolve, but I need the community's help for this, if you want to make PRs feel like owner, my contact email is pabliciotjg@gmail.com

 ## Todo
+  - Add observability attributes as parameters in the publish() method such as traker_id, etc.
   - Become agnostic to other frameworks
   - Add unit tests
   - Improve the documentation